Hair follicle: Catagen phase

 The catagen phase is a short transition stage that occurs at the end of the anagen phase.
 It signals the end of the active growth of a hair.
-This phase lasts for about 2–3 weeks while the hair converts to a club hair.
-A club hair is formed during the catagen phase when the part of the hair follicle in contact with the lower portion of the hair becomes attached to the hair shaft.
+This phase lasts for about 2–3 weeks while the hair converts to a club hair, which is formed during the catagen phase when the part of the hair follicle in contact with the lower portion of the hair becomes attached to the hair shaft.
 A bulb of keratin attaches to the bottom tip of the hair and keeps it in place while a new hair begins to grow below it.
 A hair pulled out in this phase will have the bulb of keratin attached to it which appears as a small white ball on the end of the hair.
 This process cuts the hair off from its blood supply and from the cells that produce new hair.
 When a club hair is completely formed, about a 2-week process, the hair follicle enters the telogen phase.